 - Type “zeek” for Index Name and click Save to create your new index.

-The Corelight For Splunk app is created by the Zeek team directly for use with Corelight (enterprise Zeek) and open-source Zeek sensors.
+The Corelight For Splunk app is developed by the Corelight team for use with Corelight (enterprise Zeek) and open-source Zeek sensors.
 We’ll use this app to help parse, index, and visualize Zeek logs.
 Note that it is completely optional to use this app.
 You are free to skip this section entirely.